make your free section 8 notice

 the notice period is the amount of time between the date the section 8 notice is received by the tenants and the expiration date of the notice (ie the date that they are asked to leave the property by). the landlord must wait until after the expiration date to start any court proceedings. the notice must set out the expiration date (ie not just the period of notice being given), which must be far enough away to provide the minimum amount of notice required.

-the notice period required for a section 8 notice differs depending on the ground being relied on. for grounds 8, 10, 11, and 13, at least 2 weeks’ notice is required.
+the notice period required for a section 8 notice differs depending on the ground being relied on. for grounds 8, 10, 11, and 13, at least 2 weeks’ notice is required before court proceedings can begin.

 -